-In this project, I will work on 3D bioprinting for the construction of complex and hierarchical geometries with high precision.
-They novel technology of melt electrowriting (MEW), combined with extrusion bioprinting will be employed.
-MEW printed scaffolds with different, precisely controlled topological designs, will be integrated with 3D printed hydrogel matrix to deliver biologically active cues and cells into the scaffolds in a well-controlled manner.
-In that way biological gradient will be introduced to more closely mimic native structures, support cell functionality and tissue formation.
+In this project, we will work on 3D bioprinting for the construction of complex and hierarchical geometries with high precision.
+The novel technology of melt electrowriting (MEW), combined with extrusion bioprinting will be employed.
+MEW printed scaffolds with different, precisely controlled topological designs will be integrated with a 3D printed hydrogel matrix to deliver biologically active cues and cells into the scaffolds in a well-controlled manner.
+In that way, the biological gradient will be introduced to more closely mimic native structures, support cell functionality, and tissue formation.

 This project will lead to the development of next-generation multifactorial, bio-instructive, customizable mimics of hard-soft tissue interfaces, ultimately contributing to the improvement of clinical outcomes of junction zone regeneration.